Surrogacy Center of Philadelphia

 Once a fertility specialist has given a thumbs up, the egg donor or intended mother can begin hormone treatments.
 These hormone injections are intended to prompt the follicles in the ovaries to produce lots of eggs.
 Typically, during a regular cycle, a woman will produce a single egg that, if unfertilized, is shed along with the uterine lining during menstruation.
 The goal of ovarian stimulation is to produce 10 to 15 eggs for retrieval.
 We’ll cover why egg quantity is so important in a later section.

+Once the fertility specialist has determined the eggs are ready to be harvested, it’s time for egg retrieval.
+During this procedure, the donor or intended mother will be under light anesthesia to avoid discomfort or stress.
+The doctor will insert an ultrasound probe with a needle guide attached.
 A long, thin needle is inserted through the guide and into the mother’s vagina and uterus.
 Each follicle is punctured With precision and expertise, and the fluid and egg are removed and immediately sent to the lab.
 Once at the lab, technicians isolate the eggs from the fluid and incubate them.

 Once the egg cells and sperm are ready to go, it’s time for fertilization.
 This involves mixing the eggs and sperm in a lab dish or test tube.
 While several technologies are used for the fertilization process, the most common choice is intracytoplasmic sperm injection (ICSI).